30 Beautiful Christmas Color Themes and The Moods They Set

 Feeling: Ethereal and quiet

-Layering white ornaments, shimmering silver accents, and white lights on a flocked Christmas tree mimics the magical beauty of freshly fallen snow.
+Layer white ornaments, shimmering silver accents, and white lights on a flocked Christmas tree to mimic freshly fallen snow.

 Navy Blue and Gold.